-8. RISK CONTROL AND SUSTAINABILITY COMMITTEE
+8. CONTROL, RISKS AND SUSTAINABILITY COMMITTEE

-In accordance with the Risk Control and Sustainability Committee regulation, the Risk Control and Sustainability Committee comprises at least three non-executive directors, the majority of whom independent as per the Self-Governance Code; the Chairperson of the Committee is chosen from among these latter members.
-Furthermore, at least one member of the Risk Control and Sustainability Committee must have adequate accounting and financial experience, to be evaluated by the Board of Directors on appointment.
+In accordance with the Control, Risks and Sustainability Committee regulation, the Control, Risks and Sustainability Committee comprises at least three non-executive directors, the majority of whom independent as per the Self-Governance Code; the Chairperson of the Committee is chosen from among these latter members.
+Furthermore, at least one member of the Control, Risks and Sustainability Committee must have adequate accounting and financial experience, to be evaluated by the Board of Directors on appointment.

-In 2017, the Risks Control and Sustainability Committee met on six occasions (average duration of 1 hour and 30 minutes approx.).
-During the current year, the Committee met once.
+In 2018, the Control, Risks and Sustainability Committee met on eight occasions (average duration of 2 hours).
+During the year, the Committee met twice.
 The meeting attendance percentage of Committee members is reported in the table at the bottom of Section 4.2 of this Report.

-The entire Board of Statutory Auditors is consistently invited to attend the business of the Risk Control and Sustainability Committee.
+The entire Board of Statutory Auditors is consistently invited to attend the business of the Risk, Control and Sustainability Committee.

-On the invitation of the Committee's Chairman, non-members participated in certain meetings for individual items on the agenda, in particular, the Internal Audit Manager, the Director in charge of the Internal Control and Risk Management System, the CFO, representatives of the Independent Audit Firm and representatives of the Legal and Corporate Affairs Department.
+On the invitation of the Committee's Chairperson, non-members participated in certain meetings for individual items on the agenda, in particular, the Internal Audit Manager, the Director in charge of the Internal Control and Risk Management System, the CFO, representatives of the Independent Audit Firm, the General Counsel, also in his capacity of Risk Manager, the Chairperson of the Supervisory Board, representatives of the Legal and Corporate Affairs Department and the consultants called into the various meetings for a process of interaction and dialogue.

-In accordance with the Risk Control and Sustainability Committee regulation, the Committee supports the Board of Directors, with appropriate investigative activity, in their assessments and decisions concerning the internal control and risks management system, and with regards to the approval of the periodic financial reports.
+In accordance with the Control, Risks and Sustainability Committee regulation, the Committee supports the Board of Directors, with appropriate investigative activity, in their assessments and decisions concerning the internal control and risks management system, and with regards to the approval of the periodic financial reports.

-In particular, the Risk Control and Sustainability Committee in accordance with the Self-Governance Code, in assisting the Board of Directors:
+In particular, the Control, Risks and Sustainability Committee in accordance with the Self-Governance Code, in assisting the Board of Directors: